shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 Success!
 ```

-Delete the old News RSS screen from the navigation (click on the 3 dots in top right corner and select **Delete**), insert the new `News RSS` screen from the `Custom` category and select `List` layout.
+Delete the old News RSS screen from the navigation (click on the `...` in the top right corner and select **Delete**), insert the new `News RSS` screen from the `Custom` category, set up your RSS feed in the **Content** tab and select the `List` layout from the **Layout** tab.

-This is what you should get:
+This is what you should get (images and text vary with RSS feed):

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/modifying-extensions/customized-list-layout.png'/>
 </p>

-This is the result that we wanted!
+This is what we wanted!
 It was quite easy and straightforward.
-However, doing this means creating a completely separate extension which won't get any updates done by Shoutem on Shoutem **News RSS** extension.
+However, doing this means creating a completely separate extension which won't get any updates done by Shoutem on Shoutem's **News RSS** extension.

-To get the updates from Shoutem, we want to extend the extension, instead of changing its code directly.
+Who wants to get tied up in maintenance?
+To get those updates from Shoutem, we want to extend the extension instead of changing its code directly.

 ## 2) Extend the extension

-Extending the extension is preferred way of modifying extension.
+Extending an extension is the preferred way of modifying extensions.

 ##### When to do it?

 For bigger modifications, such as changing the data schema being used, it's not possible to modify functionality without directly modifying the extension.
-Extending the extension is usually used for writing screen layouts.
+Extending extensions is usually done for writing screen layouts, extending components (overwriting contents) and such.

 ##### How to do it?